-With the rise of content marketing, the scrutiny on brands to adopt quality publishing methods is ever increasing.
+With the rise of content marketing and the scrutiny on brands, we outline some key lessons teaching how to adopt quality publishing methods.

 Creating good content is harder than you think.
 It is also not something that comes naturally to most business executives.
 Just like you would not assume you could pen a best-selling novel or direct an award winning feature film, you should not assume it’s easy to create content worthy of your audience’s attention.
 But if brands adopt the mind-set of an editor or publisher, then that’s a good start.